dgedon/dgedon.github.io/_pages/about.md

 ---
 ## Background
-- Fall 2024: Incoming PostDoc at Tübingen University, Germany.
+- Currently: PostDoc at Tübingen University, Germany.
 - 2024: Ph.D. in deep learning at Uppsala University, Sweden.
 - 2019: M.Sc. in systems and control from TU Delft, the Netherlands.
 - 2015: B.Sc. in aerospace engineering from DHBW, Germany.